Are Posture Correctors Effective?

 - Helping you breathe easier by giving your lungs more room to expand

-One benefit all these devices have is increasing your awareness of your posture and whether you need to fix it.
-But, experts say the best way to improve your posture is through core-strengthening exercises, such as yoga, and by working to stand and sit correctly in your daily life.
+One benefit posture devices provide is increasing your awareness of your posture and whether you need to fix it.
+But experts say the best way to improve your posture is through core-strengthening exercises, such as yoga, and by working to stand and sit correctly in your daily life.

 - When sitting, keep your chin parallel to the floor, with your knees and feet pointing straight ahead.